herculesinc/pg-dao/README.md

 The only required property for a query is `text`, however, the behavior of the `execute()` method is directly controlled by other query properties.
 The behaviors are as follows:

   * If only `text` property is provided: query will be executed against the database but no results will be returned to the user (even for SELECT statements).
-This is suitable for executing most INSERT, UPDATE, and DELTE commands
+This is suitable for executing most INSERT, UPDATE, and DELETE commands
   * `mask` property is provided: query will be executed and the results will be returned to the user.
 This is suitable for executing most SELECT commands. `mask` property can have one of the following values:
     - 'list' - an array of rows retrieved from the database will be returned to the user (or `[]` if no rows were returned)
     - 'object' - first row retrieved from the database will be returned to the user (or `undefined` if no rows were returned)
   * `name` property is provided: when `execute()` is called with an array of queries, the returned map of results will be indexed by query name.
+The following caveats apply:
-For queries which don't have a name, the results will be held under the `undefined` key.
-If several executed queries have the same name, an array of results will be stored under they key for that name
+    - For queries which don't have a `name` property, the results will be held under the `undefined` key
+    - If several executed queries have the same name, an array of results will be stored under the key for that name
   * `params` - query will be parametrized with the provided object (more info below)
   * `handler` - query results will be parsed using custom logic (more info below)